‘Where did he go?’: Search continues for Sanger man missing since Friday

-SANGER, California (KSEE) – Search and Rescue crews continue to search for a 71-year-old Sanger man days after he went missing.
+SANGER, California (KGPE) – Search and Rescue crews continue to search for a 71-year-old Sanger man days after he went missing.

 Ronald Nagata was last seen at his home on the 31000 block of South Macdonough around 5:30 p.m. on Friday.